Estimated reading time: 3 minutes

 Authorities may also request additional documents, such as certificates of origin, permits, or test reports.
 Importers should ensure compliance to avoid legal issues.

-A Bill of Entry serves as proof of legal import.
+A BOE serves as proof of legal import.
 Businesses must retain this document for future audits and tax filings.

 References